Skip to main content

 Stair Calculator

 Residential stair cross-section with labeled parts and dimensions Side view of a six-riser residential staircase drawn in standard-mount geometry — the stringer board has five tread cuts and ends one rise below the upper-floor surface, so the deck itself acts as the top tread.
 The upper floor is drawn as a 12-px-thick slab whose right edge forms the rim-joist face the stringer attaches to.
-A left-hand annotation column lists five numbered callouts — Rise, Stringer, Run, Tread, and Nosing.
-Dimension lines show Total Rise on the far right (full floor-to-floor), Stringer Height as an inner tier (the physical stringer board span = Total Rise minus one rise), Total Run below, Stringer Length along the diagonal with the formula L = √(R² + T²), and a short vertical Headroom dim at the rim-joist face labeled with the IRC 80-inch stair-headroom minimum (schematic — the diagram is not scaled to the 80-inch clearance; the required floor-opening length is reported numerically in the outputs grid).
-An arc at the foot marks the 33.7° stair angle, equal to atan(rise ÷ run) per the CP72 standard-mount formula.
-33.7° Headroom ≥ 80" Stringer Length L = √(R² + T²) Total Rise Stringer Height Total Run Upper floor Lower floor 1 Rise 2 Stringer 3 Run 4 Tread 5 Nosing
+Numbered balloon callouts identify five parts: 1 Riser height, 2 Stringer, 3 Tread depth, 4 Tread, and 5 Nosing.
+Dimension lines show Total Rise on the far right (full floor-to-floor), Stringer Height as an inner tier (the physical stringer board span = Total Rise minus one riser height), Total Run below, Stringer Length along the diagonal with the formula L = √(R² + T²), and a short vertical Headroom dim at the rim-joist face labeled with the IRC 80-inch stair-headroom minimum (schematic — the diagram is not scaled to the 80-inch clearance; the required floor-opening length is reported numerically in the outputs grid).
+An arc at the foot marks the 33.7° stair angle.
+33.7° Headroom ≥ 80" Stringer Length L = √(R² + T²) Total Rise Stringer Height Total Run Upper floor Lower floor 1 2 3 4 5

 — vertical height of one step